Sada Bold Italic Font Information

 Sada is a text font designed with hand held devices and ebooks in mind.
 Glyphs are designed to be larger than usual and very clear with soft visual characteristics and many traditional Arabic calligraphic transitional features incorporated to improve legibility.
 The word “sada” means “echo” in Arabic.
 Even though Sada is a cursive style font it offers clearly distinguished and visually unified letter shapes in every position of a word.
 Sada supports all Arabetic scripts covered by Unicode 6.1, and the latest Arabic Supplement and Extended-A Unicode blocks, including support for Quranic texts.
 It comes with three weights, regular, bold, and ultra-light.
 Each weight has normal and left-slanted “italic” styles.
 The script design of this font family follows the Arabetics Mutamathil Taqlidi style and utilizes varying x-heights.
 The Mutamathil Taqlidi type style uses one glyph per every basic Arabic Unicode character or letter, as defined by the Unicode Standards, and one additional final form glyph, for each freely-connecting letter in an Arabic text.
 Sada includes the required Lam-Alif ligatures in addition to all vowel diacritic ligatures.
 Sada’s soft-vowel diacritic marks (harakat) are only selectively positioned with most of them appearing on similar lower or upper positions to emphasize they are not part of letters.
 Kashida is zero width glyph.

-Ajami, Arab, Arabic, Farsi, Iranian, kurdish, non traditional, pashtu, Persian, simplified, Ughur, unified, Urdu
+Ajami, Arab, Arabic, ebooks, Extended, Farsi, Iranian, Italic, kurdish, left-slanted, non traditional, pashtu, Persian, simplified, slant, Ughur, unified, Urdu

 has been added to your font request. fonts have been added to your font request. has been added to your font request. has been added to " " request. has been added to " " list.
 VIEW HERE